How to Make a Dutch Oven Chicken with Crispy Skin

 Meanwhile, wash and chop the vegetables.

-Preheat the oven to 375°, and lightly coat the bottom of a Dutch oven with oil.
+Preheat the oven to 375°F, and lightly coat the bottom of a Dutch oven with oil.
+(These are our favorite Dutch ovens for every style.)

 Sprinkle the inside of the chicken with the thyme and 1 teaspoon salt.
 Stuff the chicken cavity with onion, celery and parsley sprigs.
 Settle the chicken in the Dutch oven and cover with the lid.